 What is a gerontologist?

-To answer the question ‘what is a gerontologist’ we first have to explain what ‘gerontology’ is.
+To answer the question ‘What is a gerontologist?’ we first have to explain what ‘gerontology’ is.
 According to the Australian Association of Gerontology (AAG), ‘Gerontology is the study of ageing and older adults.
-Gerontology is multidisciplinary and is concerned with the physical, mental and social aspects and implications of ageing.
+Gerontology is multidisciplinary and is concerned with the physical, mental and social aspects and implications of aging.
 Geriatrics is a medical speciality focused on the care and treatment of older persons.’

 You can find gerontologists in human services, health promotion, aged care or nursing specialisation roles in settings such as hospitals, nursing homes, research labs and government agencies.
 Under the umbrella of the term ‘gerontologist’, you will find ‘researchers, educators, policymakers and practitioners in health, allied health and aged care, as well as others engaged in ageing issues’ (AAG).
 All of them are involved in helping older people lead fulfilling and productive lives, as well as providing support for them as they age.